Eclipse Platform

 call than to call public methods from outside the hierarchy.

-Overriding API methods
+Overriding API Methods

 Only a subset of the public and protected API methods were designed to